The-Marcy-Lab-School-Assignments/swe-sr-2-3-kris-x/README.md

 What is the difference between `justify-content` and `align-items` in Flexbox?
 How does each property control the positioning of flex items within the container?

 ```
-Justify-content aligns items along the main axis(horizontally), controlling space distribution within a container, while align-items aligns items along the cross axis(vertically), managing how items are placed relative to each other inside a container.
+Justify-content aligns items along the main axis(horizontally), controlling space distribution within a container.
+In contrast, align-items align items along the cross axis(vertically), managing how items are placed relative to each other inside a container.
 ```

 ## Prompt 3